aarestad/aarestad.github.io/resume.markdown

 ## PUBLICATIONS

-Aarestad, P.M.; Ching, Avery; Thiruvathukal, G.K.; Choudhary, A.N.,
+Aarestad, P.M., Ching, A., Thiruvathukal, G.K., and Choudhary, A.N.
-"Scalable Approaches for Supporting MPI-IO Atomicity," Sixth IEEE International Symposium on Cluster Computing and the Grid, 2006, pp.35-42, 16-19 May 2006
+Scalable Approaches for Supporting MPI-IO Atomicity. _Sixth IEEE International Symposium on Cluster Computing and the Grid_, 2006, 35-42.

 ## WORK EXPERIENCE